 - Manager, Research, Prudential Supervision (Banking)

 Projects include, advanced Excel and VBA development for research undertaken in a Ph D program.
-Current focus - advanced financial spreadsheeting with Excel, development of VBA based applications, and quantitative finance models written in C++.
-Areas of interest include: Financial Spreadsheeting, Management of Financial Institutions, and Bank Lending Practices and Techniques.
+Current focus - advanced financial spreadsheeting with Excel, development of VBA based applications, and quantitative finance models plus, Python, and R components.
+Areas of interest include: Financial Spreadsheeting, Risk Modelling, and Treasury.

 Application development for financial modelling, computational finance, quantitative finance, and numerical techniques in finance - using: